 Now, this is clearly due to some sort of network connection reset, but after 4-5 retries it seems to happen pretty consistently.
 This behavior may end up being particularly problematic due to the amount of (expensive mobile) data that would get eaten up over a number of auto-retries - though that’s a separate point.

 For the moment I’m trying to brainstorm a work-around that allows me to push the update through despite the network disconnects.
 I’d love to get the community’s feedback on either of the following ideas:

-snapdresume a previously interrupted download, rather than starting over each time.
+Somehow having snapd resume a previously interrupted download, rather than starting over each time.
 I’m confident that something like this would manage to pull the full file through after a couple of attempts - as the connection is at least good enough for chunks of 10-20MB to be downloaded at a time.

 Copying the snap file onto the device manually (e.g. as a chunked zip file) and installing it from that.
 Perhaps I can use the method outlined in Offline snap installers and possibility to update in order to install the snap in an “approved” way (i.e. without --dangerous) that would still make it look like the snap came from the store, and make future refreshes possible.
 Hopefully the assertion file is portable across devices.

 Clearly #1 would be preferable (and more easily scalable to a larger number of devices), but I figured I’d put the general question out there for any thoughts.

 Hmm, I’m not sure if we do resumes for auto-refreshes, if we don’t then this is a very reasonable suggestion.

 What you would do here is to download both the snap and the assertion with snap download <name> and then copy both the .assert and .snap file to the machine, and run snap ack <name>.assert and then you can install asserted with snap install <name>.snap.